 The Cumberland property was the first to sell, and the proceeds were deposited into a building fund started by Moore.
 The newly merged congregation met at Faith UMC until the property’s sale earlier this summer.
 Covenant UMC currently holds worship services in Smyrna First Baptist Church’s chapel until their new 18,000-square-foot church home, located on Atlanta Road one mile south of the Smyrna Market Village, is complete.

 Moore explains why he’s such a strong advocate for borrowing from GUMF.

 “We did not consider another lender because I had personally worked with GUMF in the past.
 GUMF knows and understands how to work with churches and wants the churches to succeed!”
 Moore said.
 “The application process is so much easier than borrowing from a bank.
-Jim Pope (GUMF director of lending) and Lori Tucker (GUMF loan administrator) were responsive, friendly, and knowledgeable.
+Jim Pope (GUMF senior advisor to the president and director of lending) and Lori Tucker (GUMF loan administrator) were responsive, friendly, and knowledgeable.
 I am convinced we are getting as good, if not better, rates.”

 Although Covenant UMC’s closing with GUMF took place in May 2021, the church plans to use its money from the sale of the two properties and the building fund first before drawing on the construction loan, possibly in four to six months.

 While Covenant UMC’s location is changing, its mission remains the same.
 “We want to serve our community in such a way that people experience the love of Jesus and come to know Jesus as Savior and Lord,” Moore said.
 “We’re big enough to have programs for all ages from children to senior adults yet small enough where the pastor knows everybody’s name!